KhoaLaptop/Counterfactual-Financial-Oracle-67/README.md

-# Financial Analysis Pipeline
+# Counterfactual Financial Oracle

-A complete Python project that implements a comprehensive financial analysis pipeline with AI-powered simulation, critique, and evaluation.
+Counterfactual Financial Oracle is a complete Python project that implements a comprehensive financial analysis pipeline with AI-powered simulation, critique, and evaluation.

 ## Features